-In December of this year, Canadian Space Agency astronaut David Saint-Jacques will fly into orbit to spend six months aboard the International Space Station on Expedition 58/59 — the first Canadian astronaut to blast off since Chris Hadfield in 2012.
-Saint-Jacques is currently splitting his time between Houston, Texas, Cologne, Germany, Tokyo and Moscow, training with his fellow crewmembers (U.S. astronaut Anne McClain and Russian cosmonaut Oleg Kononenko) for the different aspects of the mission, including launch, spacewalking, robotics and other experiments they'll be conducting.
+Next month, Canadian Space Agency astronaut David Saint-Jacques will fly into orbit to spend six months aboard the International Space Station on Expedition 58/59 — the first Canadian astronaut to blast off since Chris Hadfield in 2012.
+This year saw Saint-Jacques splitting his time between Houston, Texas, Cologne, Germany, Tokyo and Moscow, training with his fellow crewmembers (U.S. astronaut Anne McClain and Russian cosmonaut Oleg Kononenko) for the different aspects of the mission, including launch, spacewalking, robotics and other experiments they'll be conducting.
 Canadian Geographic reached Saint-Jacques by phone during training in Moscow, where the physician, biomedical engineer and pilot spoke about the medical technology he'll be testing in orbit, what he's bringing with him, and why space exploration matters.

 On emergency training and being ready to fly by the summer